gauravlath07/kids-help-phone-api/README.md

 After diagnosing the person, Alegra recommends therapy and helplines according to the user's location.

 This app was built for a charity called Kids Help Phone to diagnose depression and anxiety among teenagers.
 You can find out more about the charity by clicking <a href='https://kidshelpphone.ca/'>here</a>.

-P.S.
-This repository only holds the backend repository for sentiment analysis of twitter.
-For the front end and other repositories checkout the organization Kids Help Phone under my profile.
 </p>